 How Long Does is it to Make Video?

-Video production and planning varies with the scope of the project.
+Educational video production and planning varies with the scope of the project.
 Much time should be spent on the planning and preparation to ensure the video is a good result.

-- Week 1 Assignment: Creative Brief
+- First Week's Assignment: Creative Brief

-- Week 2 Assignment: Script and Storyboard
+- Second Week's Assignment: Script and Storyboard

 Tips for Students: Get as much feedback as possible!
 When you have your instructor read through your creative brief, script and storyboard, they'll make notes and have questions that are there for a reason.
 If they cannot easily understand the concepts of what you've written down, then it's likely that your video won't make sense either.
 This feedback is helpful as it will help clarify the end video.